shareresearchteam/SAMI-Robot-Tic-Tac-Toe/hardware/README.md

 Relays for each motor group: PR9-5V-200-1A

 Relay setup breakdowns!
 My notes based on looking for relays to handle each section.
 Checking again I think we're doing 6 relays, but check the datasheet for yourself.

-If by side of body:
-chest shoulder
-shoulder shoulder
-twist shoulder
-elbow
-single tendon gripper
-hip
-knee
-ankle
-(20A all stall current)
-(120W @ 6VDC)

 If by side and arm/leg:
 chest shoulder